kloener/visor-android/README.md

 ## Next Releases

-- add custom color modes: black on white with enhanced contrast, white on black, yellow on blue and blue on yellow.
 - add original colored buttons from the iOS app
-- add voice-over support
-- add support for at least two languages (GER and EN)
 - add mirroring via chromecast, dlna or airplay

 ## Licence